mrGSOF/arduBridge/README.md

 ![Alt text](https://github.com/mrGSOF/arduBridge/blob/main/Documentation/basicHardwareSetup.png "Basic Hardwrae Setup")

 # Installation and hardware setup
-The ArduBridge Python model is a pip package installation and the firmware that runs on the Arduino is installed by programming (also know as uploading).
+The ArduBridge Python model is a pip package installation and the firmware that runs on the Arduino is installed by programming the Arduino (also know as uploading).<br />
+## To install from PyPI use:<br />
+`pip install GSOF_ArduBridge`

+## To install from cloned repository use:<br />
+`pip install .`

-## Firmware upload
+## Firmware upload to Arduino
 To program the Arduino use the xloader application (https://github.com/xinabox/xLoader) and follow these steps:
 1. Open the xloader application.
 2. Select the COM port that the Arduino is connected to.